TNTWEN/OpenVINO-YOLO-Automatic-Generation/README.md

 As long as you have the .cfg file，you can convert it to .pb and OpenVINO.
 This means that code can be generated automatically even if the model(.cfg and .weights) is changed

-This repos is a tool prepared for Optimized YOLO which will be updated at the end of September.But you could try this tool now!

 # Environment
 python3.6  !!!!